jvmahon/HubitatCustom/README.md

 # Known Problems
 * For some devices, a "physical" event will follow a digital event.
 I believe this is due to fact that some devices automatically report their status whenever they are changed (thus, generating a second event), while other devices require the developer to generate the event.
 This doesn't seem to cause any errors, so its in the "live with it for now" category while I fix other stuff.
 * Bitmap inputs are poorly supported.

+# Version History
+0.0.6 - Numerous fixes for setting of parameters.
+Fix to avoid trying to set a "null" parameter.
+If currently stored paramenter is a "null" then try to re-get parameters on an Update.